View All Locations

 View All Event Categories

-Home > Medical Services > Birthplace & NICU > Postpartum & Newborn Care
+Home > Medical Services > Birthplace & NICU > Postpartum Care & Car Seat Safety

 After all the excitement, your nurse will take a few minutes to gather vital information on your baby's condition.
 A NICU nurse will be there when your baby is born to help transition your baby to the outside world.
 This first physical exam usually takes place at your bedside and will include weight and measurement, as well as a general check of baby's breathing, heart rate, color and reflexes.
 Then your baby will be returned to you to allow bonding between you.